-The purpose of this specific agenda item is to set the date for the second public hearing as February 28, 2019.
-The public hearing on February 28th will include information on the maximum rate that the Council can adopt by enabling legislation.
+This public hearing will include information on the maximum rate that the Council can adopt by enabling legislation.
 On January 24, 2019, Council held a public hearing and adopted the land use assumptions and capital improvement plan, the first step of the process.